 Installing a choke is also a common troubleshooting step.

-There’s also some great troubleshooting tips here.
+There are also some great troubleshooting tips here.

 In addition, many of the newer sonar units require a lot of power.
 I ran into this issue with my Humminbird Onix 10 on my SeaArk ProCat 240.
 I was getting trolling motor interference on my Humminbird 360 but also had an inadequate power supply to the Onix that was causing issues.